ERC-7562 - Account Abstraction Validation Scope Rules

 Entity-specific Rules

-Unstaked Paymasters Reputation Rules
+Unstaked Entities Reputation Rules

 Alt-mempools Rules

 Alternate mempool is an agreed-upon rule that the bundlers may opt into, in addition to the canonical mempool The alt-mempool "topic" is a unique identifier.
-By convention, this is the IPFS hash of the document describing (in clear test and YAML file) the specifics of this alt mempool
+By convention, this is the IPFS hash of the document describing (in clear test and YAML file) the specifics of this alt mempool.

 Alt-mempool Reputation